 - Utilize Different Exercise Balls

 Did you know that you can get yourself a full-body strength and aerobic workout by simply using different balls?
-Simply collect a variety of balls—basketballs, tennis balls, soccer balls, or anything else you have on hand.
+Simply collect a variety of balls—basketballs, tennis balls, soccer balls, exercise balls, or anything else you have on hand.
 Then, make your own drills where the balls will serve as cones, weights, or a source of instability.
 So, you may no longer require a whole gym’s set of equipment.
 Simply utilizing any ball will suffice!

 - Try A Trapeze Lesson

 Do you think you’re brave enough to take your outdoor exercises to new heights?
 Try taking a private trapeze class if you can find one.
 You’ll get a full-body, endorphin-inducing outdoor exercise routine that can burn 500 calories in an hour.